denniswon/Vialend-Eth-Denver/vialend/contracts/vaults/v1.1/readme.txt

 		setTeam()  // ** reset team address

-		EmergencyBurn()   //** emergency button burn all positions from uniswap and lending pool back to vault.
+		EmergencyBurn()   //** emergency button burn all positions from uniswap and lending pool back to vault and send all assets to users.

-		WhiteHacker()   //** withdraw all assets back to governance address
+		getLendingAmounts() // may remove later

 ** onlygovernance
 * onlyteam